Margate residents will rally against the error prone dune project on Sunday, Aug. 13 at 2pm.

 While workers finished fencing off ‘the swamp’, light rain brought back pooling to wet basin.

-The Army Corp must test for contamination levels in the run-off water that collects in the areas prone to pooling, between the bulkhead and the new dunes.
+The Army Corp must test for contamination levels in the run-off water between the bulkhead and new dunes.

 As part of the ‘fix’, the Army Corp ripped up old dunes in Ventnor in order to use that sand, and fill-in the always moist basins that are just inches above the water table.